johnpeart/johnpeart.github.io/src/posts/blogpost/2017-01-16-its-you-twitter-bot.md

 **If you only want the bot to tweet when you tell it to**, you can run the command `heroku run ruby twitterbot.rb`, and the bot will complete its commands and stop.

-That's useful for testing, but not so useful for leaving a fully functioning bot out there. **If you want the bot to run itself**, you need to schedule it.
+That’s useful for testing, but not so useful for leaving a fully functioning bot out there. **If you want the bot to run itself**, you need to schedule it.
 I added the "Heroku Scheduler" addon to the app on the Heroku website to achieve this.
 Now making my bot run is as simple as telling it to `ruby twitterbot.rb` every 10 mins, every hour or every day, depending on your appetite.

-## That's it!
+## That’s it!

-That's all you need to create your own Twitterbot.
+That’s all you need to create your own Twitterbot.
 You can find the full source files on [Github](https://github.com/johnpeart/IsItMeBot).